 Chromatin must now be purified before proceeding with qPCR or library synthesis.
-DNA purification columns and reagents are included in all Chromatrap® ChIP-seq kits to recover ultra pure DNA from ChIP samples.
 Alternatively, DNA can be purified by phenol/chloroform extraction using an inert carrier such as linear polyacrylamide (LPA).
 The use of glycogen as a carrier is not recommended due to potential contamination with nucleic acids from a biological source.